pmcau/AustralianElectorates/README.md

 Simplication uses [MapShaper simplify option](https://github.com/mbloch/mapshaper/wiki/Command-Reference#-simplify)

 > Visvalingam simplification iteratively removes the least important point from a polyline.
 The importance of points is measured using a metric based on the geometry of the triangle formed by each non-endpoint vertex and the two neighboring vertices

-The level of simplifation is represented as a percent number.
+The level of simplification is represented as a percent number.
 20, 10 and 5. representing 20%, 10% and 5%.
-The smalled the number the smaller the file, but with the loss of some accuracy.
+The smaller the number the smaller the file, but with the loss of some accuracy.

 #### Trimming